Choosing an Astrophotography Telescope: My Top 5

 telescope equipment

-What you Need to Start Imaging
+What You Need to Start Imaging

 Different vendors will offer various packages for the telescopes listed below.
 The inclusion of the accessories you need to get started may ultimately be the deciding factor of which telescope you choose.